pingcap/tidb-dev-guide/src/understand-tidb/cbo.md

 select * from t join s on t.A = s.A and t.B = s.B
 ```

 The property of the join operator can be {A, B}, {B, A}.
 If we have n equality conditions, then we have n! possible properties.
-But if we do the function `preparePossibleProperties(logic)` first, we can only use the properties of the `t` table and the `s` table itself.
+But if we do the function `preparePossibleProperties(logic)` first, we can only use the properties of the `t` table and the `s` table themselves.

 ### Find Best Task